emmanuelnk/github-actions-workflow-ts/README.md

   NormalJob,
   Step,
   expressions as ex,
-  ExtendedWorkflowTypes as EWT, // contains the Step and Steps types GeneratedWorkflowTypes as GWT, // contains all the other types e.g. NormalJob, ReusableWorkflowCallJob etc } from '../src'
+  GeneratedWorkflowTypes as GWT, // all types generated from the official Github Actions Workflow JSON Schema } from '../src'

-const nodeSetupStep: EWT.Step = {
+const nodeSetupStep: GWT.Step = {
   name: 'Setup Node',
   uses: 'actions/setup-node@v3',
   with: {